 Here is another very nice an easy model for beginners.

 But guess what?
-There are absoluteley no new technique to learn in order to be able to make this new figure.
+There are absoluteley no new technique (from what you learned previously) to learn in order to be able to make this new figure.

 This is therefore really only another practice exercise and a new figure to add to your 'repertoire'.